Complexity

 summary: ClassVar[str] = 'Forbid too many ``except`` cases in a single ``try`` clause.'

-class OverusedStringViolation(node=None, text=None, baseline=None)[source]
+final class OverusedStringViolation(node=None, text=None, baseline=None)[source]

 Bases: MaybeASTViolation